 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 I remember the first time somebody encouraged me to shave my face.
 "The hair is not going to grow back thicker — like, think about it," she myth-busted (because that's what my mum told me and I, to that point, still believed it).

 As it stands today, I own a pink plastic scalpel that's designed for dermaplaning — which I now understand to be a perfectly safe way to remove the hairs on my upper lip and in between my eyebrows — but I'm still a little fuzzy (pun intended) on the proper technique.
 Do I use an oil first?
 Someone on TikTok said I should because the blade has "more slip" that way — but do I want to be shaving my face with a slippery razor?
 Maybe not.
 Then, what do I put on my skin afterwards?
 If I do it wrong, I'll probably break out.

-I spoke to a few dermatologists about the dos and don't of dermaplaning and the recently rebranded 'oilplaning' so you can go forth and shave your face with confidence (something I lacked in this area for a very long time) this winter.
+I spoke to a few dermatologists about the dos and don'ts of dermaplaning and the recently rebranded 'oilplaning' so you can go forth and shave your face with confidence (something I lacked in this area for a very long time) this year.